circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 #### Orb Registry

-Each installation of CircleCI has a single orb registry.
+CircleCI has a single orb registry.
 The registry on circleci.com serves as the master source for all certified namespaces and orbs and is the only orb registry that users of circleci.com can use.

-When orb features come to the server installation of CircleCI, each installation will have its own registry that operators can control.

 <aside class="notice">
-Currently, orb features are not yet supported on server installations.
+Orbs are not yet supported for CircleCI installed on your private servers or cloud.
 </aside>

 #### Namespaces

 Namespaces are used to organize a set of orbs.
 Each namespace has a unique and immutable name within the registry, and each orb in a namespace has a unique name.
-For example, the orb ```circleci/rails``` means the rails orb in the ```circleci``` namespace may coexist in the registry with an orb called ```somenamespace/rails``` because they are in separate namespaces.
+For example, the `circleci/rails` orb may coexist in the registry with an orb called ```hannah/rails``` because they are in separate namespaces.

 Namespaces are owned by organizations.
 Only organization administrators can create namespaces.